Josias Hatton (1757-1798)

 MSA SC 3520-17867

 Josias (or Josiah) Hatton enlisted as a private in the Third Company of the First Maryland Regiment, led by Captain Barton Lucas, on January 30, 1776.
-At only eighteen years old, he was a few years younger than the average Maryland soldier.
+Born on July 1, 1757, Hatton was only eighteen years old, five years younger than the average Maryland soldier.
+He was the son of Joseph and Mary Hatton, and had at least five siblings: Cordele (b.
+1752); Henry (b.
+1755); Joseph, Jr.; Basil; and George.

 The Third Company, including Hatton, was recruited primarily from Prince George’s County, Maryland, but traveled to Annapolis in the spring of 1776 to train for several months.
 That July, the company received orders to march north, making it to Philadelphia by mid-July and to New York a month later.
 It was positioned with the rest of the First Maryland Regiment about one mile outside of New York, with orders to prepare for battle.